White Rhinoceros

 CONSERVATION

 White rhinos’ large size protects them from savanna predators like lions and cheetahs.
-People pose the biggest threat to white rhinos’ survival.
+Sadly, it's people who pose the biggest threat to white rhinos’ survival.
 While rhinos have an excellent sense of smell, their poor eyesight makes them an easy target for poachers.

 Hunted for horn: White rhinos once roamed widely across sub-Saharan Africa without much threat from other wildlife, thanks to their immense build.
-But the advent of high-powered weapons brought a new and deadly enemy: humans.
-Rhino horn—which is made of keratin, like human fingernails and hair—has been used as an unproven folk remedy to treat illnesses, and it has also been sold as a “status” item because of its rarity.
-Thousands of rhinos are slaughtered each year just for their horn, and their population has plummeted.
-To try to prevent this rampant poaching, many African countries have implemented measures to protect their rhinos.
-However, the increasing demand and high price paid for rhino horn encourages their continued slaughter and the international sale of their parts.
+But the advent of high-powered weapons brought a new enemy: people.
+Rhino horn—which is made of keratin, like our fingernails and hair—has been used for centuries in folk medicine, but has not proven to cure any illness.
+Some people also view items made from rhino horns as status symbols because of their rarity.
+Both practices drive demand for rhino horns, leading to poaching and rapidly shrinking rhino populations.
+Many African countries have implemented measures to prevent poaching and protect rhinos, but the demand continues to rise, and poaching remains a substantial problem.